facelessuser/RegReplace/docs/usage.md

 You can read more about the backrefs features in the [backrefs documentation](https://github.com/facelessuser/sublime-backrefs/blob/master/readme.md).

+### Getting the Latest Backrefs
+It is not always clear when Package Control updates dependencies.
+So to force dependency updates, you can run Package Control's `Satisfy Dependencies` command which will update to the latest release.

 ### Using Backrefs in RegReplace Plugin
 You can import backrefs into a RegReplace plugin: